rotki/rotki/docs/usage_guide.rst

 You can optionally provide additional notes or even links to blockchain explorers for each trade.

 At the bottom of this page you can see a table of all your OTC trades.
 You can edit or delete a trade by clicking on the appropriate icon at the rightmost part of each trade under the "Actions" column.

+Currently rotki tracks your balance querying the different supported protocols, exchanges and blockchains.
+If you manually add information about a trade your balances won't be updated since trades are not consulted when updating the accounts' balances.
+If after adding a trade you want to update the accounts balances please refer to the :ref:`manual balances section <track_balances>`.

 Customization of the list of supported assets
 *********************************************